bassmanitram/actions-for-nautilus/configurator/help.md

 **gnome-terminal** window is open.

-So here, when we click on the action, the extension will execute `gnome-terminal` and pass the arguments provided. **gome-terminal** will open in a new window and _itself_ execute the command `python3 -m http.server --bind 127.0.0.1` which starts the embedded python HTTP server, listening on the `127.0.0.1` (or **localhost**) interface on port 8000, and reporting all activity into the **gnome-terminal** window.
+So here, when we click on the action, the extension will execute `gnome-terminal` and pass the rest of the space-delimited tokens as positional argumants.

+**gnome-terminal** will open in a new window and _itself_ execute the command `python3 -m http.server --bind 127.0.0.1` which starts the embedded python HTTP server, listening on the `127.0.0.1` (or **localhost**) network interface, on port 8000, reporting all activity into the **gnome-terminal** window.

 When you close the window the HTTP server stops.

-You can start the http server without **gnome terminal** - just remove `gnome-terminal --` from the command string - but you will see no feedback and you will have to make other arrangements to stop the server when you are done with it.
+You can start the HTTP server without **gnome terminal** - just remove `gnome-terminal --` from the command string - but you will see no feedback and you will have to make other arrangements to stop the server when you are done with it.

-And perhaps that is the most important point here - you get no feedback unless the command inherently opens its own user interface.
+And that is an important point here - you get no feedback unless the command inherently opens its own user interface.

 The command string is _mostly_ devoid of characters with special meaning to the extension.